Nucleic acid sequence: Notation

+Given the two 10-nucleotide sequences, line them up and compare the differences between them.
+Calculate the percent difference by taking the number of differences between the DNA bases divided by the total number of nucleotides.
+In this case there are three differences in the 10 nucleotide sequence.
+Thus there is a 30% difference.

 Biological significance

 In biological systems, nucleic acids contain information which is used by a living cell to construct specific proteins.
 The sequence of nucleobases on a nucleic acid strand is translated by cell machinery into a sequence of amino acids making up a protein strand.
 Each group of three bases, called a codon, corresponds to a single amino acid, and there is a specific genetic code by which each possible combination of three bases corresponds to a specific amino acid.

 The central dogma of molecular biology outlines the mechanism by which proteins are constructed using information contained in nucleic acids.
 DNA is transcribed into mRNA molecules, which travel to the ribosome where the mRNA is used as a template for the construction of the protein strand.
 Since nucleic acids can bind to molecules with complementary sequences, there is a distinction between "sense" sequences which code for proteins, and the complementary "antisense" sequence, which is by itself nonfunctional, but can bind to the sense strand.